 What happens if you are currently a homeowner and inherit your parents’ primary residence?
 If you are a Baby Boomer, chances are you already own a home and are considering selling your parents’ house.
 Because this wouldn’t be your primary residence, the CRA would consider the profit of the sale income, and it would be subject to capital gains tax.
 Taxes owing on a sale are determined by subtracting the Fair Market Value (FMV) of a home by its sale price, less any expenses.
 If you sold the home upon inheritance or soon after, the capital gains tax would be nominal since you would most likely be selling it close to, or at FMV.

 There are several other scenarios in which an heir is left with the decision of selling a property or using it as an income property.
-Recently, we encountered a family who knew all too well, the 10complexity of inheriting an estate.
+Recently, we encountered a family who knew all too well, the complexity of inheriting an estate.

 Nicolas and Jane Simmons, ages 55 and 51 celebrated their 29th wedding anniversary this year and are the youngest of the Baby Boomer Generation.
 They reside in a Victorian home in the coveted High Park neighbourhood of Toronto with their Australian Shepherd Toby.
 Nicolas, a Senior-Level Director for OPG and Jane, a Vice-Principal in the TDSB have a substantial income and although they both enjoy their professions, are looking forward to retiring—with their only daughter completing a medical fellowship in Chicago, they can finally begin to live their golden years.